 RFC 8224 allows the Identity header to be inserted by a SIP proxy or UA.
 The Identity header shall be transited by SIP proxies and Back-to-Back User Agents (B2BUAs), unless otherwise prevented by local service provider policy.
 A SIP proxy or B2BUA shall not insert an additional Identity header to a received INVITE request that already contains an Identity header, unless local policy dictates the received Identity header is to be removed.

 As discussed in RFC 8224, call features such as call forwarding can cause calls to reach a destination different from the number in the To header field.
 The problem of determining whether or not these call features or other B2BUA functions have been used legitimately is out of scope of this specification.
 It is expected that future SHAKEN documents will address these use cases.
-Until future SHAKEN specifications clarify the handling of call diversion, the following authentication procedures shall be performed when an SP that is not the originating network retargets an INVITE request to a new destination:
+Until future SHAKEN specifications clarify the handling of call diversion, the following authentication procedures shall be performed by the STI-AS when an SP that is not the originating network retargets an INVITE request to a new destination:

-If the received INVITE does not contain an Identity header field then perform SHAKEN authentication and add a SHAKEN Identity header field,
+If the STI-AS receives a retargeted INVITE request that does not contain an Identity header field then perform SHAKEN authentication and add a SHAKEN Identity header field,

-If the received INVITE request already contains an Identity header field, then take no action.
+If the STI-AS receives a retargeted INVITE request that already contains an Identity header field, then take no action.

-INVITE retargeting by the originating network in support of toll-free routing can cause terminating verification services to ignore legitimately authenticated calls (e.g., for cases where the To header field contains the 8YY number, while Request-URI contains routing number for that 8YY number).
+Performing SHAKEN authentication when the To header TN does not match the Request-URI TN (e.g., which may occur as a result of INVITE retargeting by the originating network in support of toll-free routing) can cause terminating verification services to ignore legitimately authenticated calls (e.g., for the toll-free routing case where the To header field contains the 8YY number, while Request-URI contains the routing number for that 8YY number).
 If allowed by local policy, the originating network can avoid these false verification results by updating the To header TN to match the Request-URI TN before performing SHAKEN authentication.

 PASSporT Extension “shaken”

-The base PASSporT set of claims cover the assertion of the telephone number along with date and destination telephone numbers to avoid replay attacks using valid Identity header fields. draft-ietf-stir-passport-shaken defines the "shaken" extension to PASSporT to cover the following requirements of SHAKEN.
+The base PASSporT set of claims cover the assertion of the telephone number along with date and destination telephone number to avoid replay attacks using valid Identity header fields. draft-ietf-stir-passport-shaken defines the "shaken" extension to PASSporT to cover the following requirements of SHAKEN.
 The “shaken” extension to PASSporT shall be implemented with all extension claims as part of the signed PASSporT.

 The ability to provide an attestation indicator for the context of how the call was originated.

-The ability to provide a unique originating identifier, as described in Section 5.2.4, that can serve as an opaque indication of where in the service provider network the call was originated.
+The ability to provide a unique originating identifier, as described in Section 5.2.4 that can serve as an opaque indication of where in the service provider network the call was originated.

 The PASSporT “shaken” extension shall include both an attestation indicator (“attest”), as described in section 5.2.3 and an origination identifier (”origid”) as described in section 5.2.4.
 The SHAKEN PASSporT would have the form given in the example below: